MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-return-tw.md

     ![Return to worksites query](../Images/WpA/Tutorials/pbi-rtw-query.png)

 4. In **Select metrics**, keep **Collaboration hours** selected.
 5. In **Time investors** > **Do you want to limit the analysis to only certain time investors?**, keep **All employees** selected.
 Optionally, you can further filter the employees in scope for the dashboard.
-For example, excluding contractors or essential workers already allocated seats at the worksite.
+For example, excluding contractors or essential workers who already have seats allocated at a worksite.
 For more details about filter and metric options, see [Create a Person Query](./person-queries.md).
 6. In **Their Collaborators**, do not exclude any collaborators.
 7. For the **How do you want to group the people who collaborated with the time investor?** question, select the organizational attribute that represents the employee’s worksite location, such as **Office** or **Building**.